maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{< figure src="vera-molnar-molndrian-1974.png" width="512" caption="Vera Molnár, 'Molndrian' (1974)" >}}
 {{< /hcenter >}}

-#### Schauder Bases
+### Schauder Bases

-Interpreting Axler strictly, $\mathbb{F}[x]$ is already beyond linear algebra because it is of [semi-infinite](https://en.wikipedia.org/wiki/Semi-infinite) dimension.
-But definitionally, it is a perfectly valid vector space.
-Just as finite dimensionality is not necessary in order to access the theorems of linear algebra, having a countable Hamel basis is also not necessary; all vector spaces do have a Hamel basis[^axiom-choice], but not all of them have a countable one.
+Under a very strict interpretation of Axler, $\mathbb{F}[x]$ is already beyond linear algebra since it is of [semi-infinite](https://en.wikipedia.org/wiki/Semi-infinite) dimension.
+However, it is definitionally a perfectly valid vector space.
+Just as finite dimensionality is not necessary in order to access the theorems of linear algebra, having a countable Hamel basis is also not strictly necessary.
+While all vector spaces do have some Hamel basis[^axiom-choice], not all of them have a countable one.

 {{% hint title="3.2.
 Note" %}}